 - Work incentives and supports for transition-age youth.
 SSA administers work incentives and other employment supports for transition-age youth (ages 14 to 17) on SSI.
 These supports encourage work by allowing these youth to keep at least some of their benefits even if they have earnings.
 In 2017, GAO analysis of SSA data from 2012 to 2015 found that less than 1.5 percent of SSI youth benefited from these incentives.
 According to SSA and other officials, this may be because SSI youth and their families are often unaware of or do not understand the incentives, and may fear that work will negatively affect their benefits or eligibility. - Work incentives for working-age adults.
 The Ticket to Work and Self-Sufficiency Program (Ticket) is a voluntary program that was established to assist individuals with disabilities in obtaining and retaining employment, and help reduce dependency on benefits.
 Preliminary GAO analysis of Ticket indicates that SSI recipients participated more often than other disability beneficiaries, and benefited modestly from the program.
-GAO analysis of SSA beneficiaries, and benefited modesuly from the program.
 GAO analysis of SSA data from 2002 to 2015 found, 5 years after participating in Ticket, about 4 percent of SSI participants had left the disability rolls due to earnings from work, compared with 2 percent of nonparticipants who were similar in characteristics such as age, disability type, and education.
 However, earnings for SSI Ticket participants remained low.
-GAO's analysis of data from 2002 to 2018 shows that average earnings for SSI Ticket participants, 5 years after participating, were \$3,940 per year, including 57 percent who did not report participating, were all GAO's prediminary work also indicates that Ticket participating. any earnings at all.
-GAO's preliminary work also indicates that Ticket par-ticipants face a number of challenges to returning to work, including their primary disabling condition, which may not improve sufficiently to allow for full time employment, and disincentives to work such as the loss of cash and medical benefits.
+GAO's analysis of data from 2002 to 2018 shows that average earnings for SSI Ticket participants, 5 years after participating, were \$3,940 per year, including 57 percent who did not report any earnings at all GAO's preliminary work also indicates that Ticket perany earnings at all.
+GAO's preliminary work also indicates that Ticket participants face a number of challenges to returning to work, including their primary disabling condition, which may not improve sufficiently to allow for full time employment, and disincentives to work such as the loss of cash and medical benefits.

 Prior and ongoing GAO work has identified issues with SSA's efforts to reduce improper payments, including overpayments, to SSI beneficiaries in general and beneficiaries who are working in particular.
-Overpayments can occur when benebenchiciaries who are working in particular.
-Overpayments can occur when benc-ficiaries who work do not timely report earnings to SSA or SSA delays in adjusting their benefit amounts.
+Overpayments can occur when beneficiaries has a state of the st beneficiaries who are working in particular.
+Overpayments can occur when beneficiaries who work do not timely report earnings to SSA or SSA delays in adjusting their benefit amounts.
 SSA reported that SSI's overpayment rate in fiscal year 2019 was estimated at 8.13 percent, higher than other SSA programs.
-Further, SSA re-ported it made approximately \$4.6 billion in SSI overpayments in fiscal year 2019.
-Overpayments may have to be repaid, which may be burdensome for recipients, es-pecially those who were not aware that they were overpaid and already spent the money.
-While SSA has taken steps to reduce overpayments, SSA's Office of Inspec-tor General found that SSA had not resolved lags in updating information on beneficiaries' earnings.
-In addition, SSA has not implemented a 2020 GAO priority rec-ommendation that it develop and implement a process to measure the effectiveness of its corrective actions for improper payments, including overpayments.
+Further, SSA reported it made approximately \$4.6 billion in SSI overpayments in fiscal year 2019.
+Overpayments may have to be repaid, which may be burdensome for recipients, especially those who were not aware that they were overpaid and already spent the money.
+While SSA has taken steps to reduce overpayments, SSA's Office of Inspector General found that SSA had not resolved lags in updating information on beneficiaries' earnings.
+In addition, SSA has not implemented a 2020 GAO priority recommendation that it develop and implement a process to measure the effectiveness of its corrective actions for improper payments, including overpayments.